 Match.com - Everyone knows someone who met on Match.com.
 Now it’s your turn.
 Search Now!

 Are Ukrainian women really the "most beautiful in the world?"

 Other than Ukraine, the author has also visited a number of other countries (Slovakia, Poland, and Russia) where people also claim that their women are "the prettiest in the world."
 In these countries, foreigners are often asked with a wink what they think of the local women.
 Visitors to Ukraine often note what seems to be a larger numbers of stunningly attractive women than in their home countries.
-There are several factors that contribute to this impression other than the actual beauty of Ukrainian women.
-Consider that some of the perceived distinctive beauty might actually turn out to be a kind of "optical illusion."
+There are several factors that contribute to this impression other than the actual beauty of Ukrainian women themselves.
+Consider that some of the perceived beauty might actually turn out to be a kind of "optical illusion."

 - Almost all foreigners in Ukraine spend their time in big cities where the women are more fashion conscious and enjoy a higher social status.
 At home, these foreigners spend their time in suburbs.
-In Ukraine, they stroll around central areas of town; at home, they spend their time at work and shopping centers.
+In Ukraine, they stroll around central areas of town; at home, they spend their time at work and large stores.
 As tourists, they are exposed to a different category of women than they tend to see back home.

-- Ukrainian cities have more public areas where large numbers of people are "on display."
+- Ukrainian cities have public areas where large numbers of people are "on display."
 To get the same effect in the U.S. you might have to go to the local indoor shopping mall.

 - With higher population densities in Ukrainian cities, there are simply more eye-catching women per square kilometer than in your typical low-density American suburb.